-Secondary Clarifier #1 was out of service from May 2023 for the remainder of the reporting year.
+Secondary Clarifier #1 was out of service in January and February 2024.
+Secondary Clarifier #2 was taken out of service in August 2024 for the remainder of the reporting year.
 The plant was able to fully treat flows up to the daily rated capacity during this time.
 However, during periods of high flows (wet weather), one clarifier was unable to provide adequate solids removal at the peak flow rate of 49,000 m3/d.
 This was discussed in AA-T-3 above.